 When intending to prevent people from identifying the values of any settings, you can encrypt them.
-Encrypted data still can be properly interpreted and performed by any Legrand PDU running firmware version 3.2.20 or later.
+Encrypted data still can be properly interpreted and performed by any device running Xerus firmware version 3.2.20 or later.

-- Data encryption procedure: - 1) Open the "config.txt" file to determine which setting(s) to encrypt. - If an appropriate "config.txt" is not created yet, see Creating Configuration Files via Mass Deployment Utility (on page). - 2) Launch a terminal to log in to the CLI of any Legrand PDU running version 3.2.20 or later.
-See Logging in to CLI. - 3) Type the encryption command and the value of the setting you want to encrypt. - The value cannot contain any double quotes (") or backslashes (\). - If the value contains spaces, it must be enclosed in double quotes.
+- Data encryption procedure: - 1) Open the "config.txt" file to determine which setting(s) to encrypt. - If an appropriate "config.txt" is not created yet, see Creating Configuration Files via Mass Deployment Utility (on page 513). - 2) Launch a terminal to log in to the CLI of the device. - 3) Type the encryption command and the value of the setting you want to encrypt. - The value cannot contain any double quotes (") or backslashes (\). - If the value contains spaces, it must be enclosed in double quotes.

-config encrypt <value></value>

-OR

-config encrypt " <value< td="">withspaces>"</value<> with spaces>"
+OR config encrypt " <value< th="">withspaces&gt;"</value<> with spaces>"

 - 4) Press Enter.
-The CLI generates and displays the encrypted form of the typed value. - 5) Go to the "config.txt" file and replace the chosen value with the encrypted one by typing or copying the encrypted value from the CLI. - 6) Add the text "encrypted:" to the beginning of the encrypted setting. - 7) Repeat steps 3 to 6 for additional settings you intend to encrypt. - 8) Save the changes made to the "config.txt" file.
-Now you can use this file to configure any Legrand PDU running version 3.2.20 or later.
-See Configuration or Firmware Upgrade with a USB Drive (on page). - ► Illustration:
+The CLI generates and displays the encrypted form of the typed value. - 5) Go to the "config.txt" file and replace the chosen value with the encrypted one by typing or copying the encrypted value from the CLI. - 6) Add the text "encrypted:" to the beginning of the encrypted setting. - 7) Repeat steps for additional settings you intend to encrypt. - 8) Save the changes made to the "config.txt" file.
+Now you can use this file to configure other devices. - ► Illustration: